 There are potential adverse reactions that occur as the result of taking over-the-counter, herbal, and/or prescription medications.
 Aspirin and medications that contain aspirin interfere with forming blood clots, and therefore may contribute to more bleeding issues.
-If you have a medical condition (such as heart arrhythmia, heart stent, blood vessels with blockages, or blood clots) and are taking medications to thin your blood and prevent clotting such as Plavix, Warfarin, Coumadin, Xarelto, Effient or Pradaxa. discuss requirements of your individual states.
-The ASPS does not certify that this form, or any modified version of this form, meets the requirements management of these medications around the time of surgery with your plastic surgeon.
+If you have a medical condition (such as heart arrhythmia, heart stent, blood vessels with blockages, or blood clots) and are taking medications to thin your blood and prevent clotting such as Plavix, Warfarin, Coumadin, Xarelto, Effient or Pradaxa, discuss management of these medications around the time of surgery with your plastic surgeon.
 Your plastic surgeon may sometimes coordinate a plan for these medications with the doctor that prescribed them for your medical condition.
 If you have been prescribed drugs for a medical condition, do not stop them without discussing it first with your plastic surgeon.
 Stopping these medications abruptly may result in a heart attack, stroke, or death.
 Be sure to check with your physician about any drug interactions that may exist with medications which you are already taking.
 If you have an adverse reaction, stop the drugs immediately and call your plastic surgeon for further instructions.
 If the reaction is severe, go immediately to the nearest emergency room.